What to Know

 They offer ten frame styles in multiple color choices – many come in 9 or 10 colors, from solids to tortoiseshell variations.
 Their most popular style among women is the Cosmo, while the Bond is extremely popular among older men.

-Typically, I wear progressive lenses, but they aren’t always the best for working on the computer because I sometimes end up with weird neck angles.
+Typically, I wear progressive lenses, but they aren’t always the best for working on the computer because I sometimes have weird neck angles.
 I now use these readers when working because the lens is crystal clear with no glare – and no neck aches, either.

 Admittedly, these are more expensive than your typical reader, but they are made to last with scratch-resistant lenses, Italian spring hinges, and (nearly) unbreakable frames.